dynamicstrategies/cardano-reward-calculator/README.md

 The Binomial CDF is implemented in `utils.js`

+#### Optimization

+Computing the Binomial CDF for each epoch in each monte carlo simulation becomes computationally heavy, particularly on slower devices (as all computation is performed in the front-end).
+To speed up the computation we made 2 assumptions and that allowed us to reduce the time taken by a factor of 10x:
+- create an array with [n blocks, probability from CDF] at beginning of the simulation
+- generate a random number from 0 to 1 at each epoch
+- lookup the number of blocks expected to generate using that array

 ### Frontend vs. Backend

 The "Calculator" that the used sees and interacts with is the front end.
 All the calculation logic